The Four Types of Cloud Storage: Pick the Right One for You

 The cons

-• Higher costs – private cloud models are generally more expensive.
+• Higher costs – private cloud models are generally more expensive (tips on how to get a more cost-effective network).
 This is due to hardware expenses, data centers, software licenses, and even the creation of dedicated IT experts within your team for deployment and maintenance.

 • Time- and labor-intensive deployment – deployment of a private cloud can be more difficult as you’re using in-house resources to set up and maintain infrastructure.